codio/knowledge/source/instructors/authoring/assessments/student-submission.rst

   .. image:: /img/guides/globalsettings.png
      :alt: Global Settings

-..
-Note:: You can suppress the use of submit buttons for MCQ, Fill in the Blank, Free Text and Free Text Autograde assessments.
-Standard Code Test, Advanced Code Test and Parsons Puzzle assessments submit buttons cannot be suppressed.

 Once the project is marked as complete (see below) all assessment responses are submitted automatically.
 All students work must be marked as complete either manually or using the automated **Mark as Complete** option on the final deadline.